Danjaq

 Danjaq, LLC (formerly Danjaq S.A. and Danjaq, Inc.) is the holding company responsible for the copyright and trademarks to the characters, elements, and other material related to James Bond on screen.
-It is currently owned and managed by the family of Albert R. Broccoli, the co-initiator of the popular film franchise.
+It is currently owned and managed by the family of Albert R. Broccoli, the co-initiator of the film franchise.

 History

 Founding

-Danjaq S.A. was founded by Albert R. Broccoli and Harry Saltzman after the release of the first James Bond film Dr. No, in 1962, to ensure all future films in the series.
-The new company was to be called Danjaq, a combination of Broccoli and Saltzman's respective wives' names (Dana Broccoli and Jacqueline Saltzman).
+Danjaq S.A. was founded by Albert R. Broccoli and Harry Saltzman after the release of the first James Bond film Dr. No, in 1962, to ensure control of all future films in the series.
+The new company was named Danjaq from combining the names of Broccoli and Saltzman's respective wives' (Dana Broccoli and Jacqueline Saltzman).
 The company was originally domiciled in the Canton of Vaud in Switzerland, hence the appearance of "S.A." letters in the first legal name of the company.
 In 1962, Danjaq began its association with United Artists.

 Ownership

 Due to a series of failed business interests, Harry Saltzman's personal financial difficulties forced him to sell his 50% share of Danjaq to United Artists in 1975.

 In 1986, Albert and Dana Broccoli acquired United Artists' 50% stake in the company and so assumed complete control of Danjaq.
 John Cork claims that in exchange for the sale, MGM/UA received an exclusive distribution deal with Danjaq that is far more lucrative than when the shares were originally owned by Broccoli and Saltzman.

 Danjaq's legal domicile was changed from Switzerland to Delaware in October 1992.
-The Delaware company’s legal name was Danjaq, Inc. The company was converted to a limited liability company in January 1997.
+The Delaware company's legal name was Danjaq, Inc. The company was converted to a limited liability company in January 1997.
 In 1999, as part of a settlement of a lawsuit between MGM and Sony, Sony acquired MGM's interest in the Spider-Man film rights, while Danjaq bought out the rights to the novel Casino Royale.

-Following the death of Albert Broccoli in 1996 and Dana Broccoli in 2004, control of Danjaq was passed to Michael G. Wilson.
+Following the death of Albert Broccoli in 1996 and Dana Broccoli in 2004, control of Danjaq was passed to Dana's son (and Albert's step-son), Michael G. Wilson.